Olayigbade/alx-low_level_programming/0x01-variables_if_else_while/README.md

 I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game \n Write a program that prints the alphabet in lowercase, followed by a new line.
 #4.
 When I was having that alphabet soup, I never thought that it would pay off \n Write a program that prints the alphabet in lowercase, followed by a new line.
 #5.
 Numbers \n Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+#6.
+Numberz \nWrite a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.